-worships more than one God is known as a polytheist (mushrik).
-Such a suffers from "manifest person polytheism" (al-shirk al-jalī).
+Say: Allāh is the Creator of all things, and He is the One, the Almighty.
+[13:16] Someone who believes in and worships more than one God is known as a polytheist (mushrik).
+Such a person suffers from "manifest polytheism" (al-shirk al-jalī).

-Someone who believes in

 When we look at the creation around us and the order and harmony with which everything functions, we know that this universe can have only one Intelligent Designer.
 The whole universe is governed by the same laws of nature.
 The same gravity that keeps us on the Earth, is the same gravity that keeps the Earth orbiting around the Sun, which is the same gravity that keeps the Sun in the Milky Way.
 Look at all the organisms around you in this world.
 They have all been created with the same coding system, called DNA, which determines whether something ends up becoming a tree or a lizard, a mosquito or a human being.
 Had there been more than one God, each of the Gods would have had their own way of designing and creating, but we not see this.

-Pointing to this reality, the Holy Qur'an states:
+Pointing to this reality, the Holy Qur'ān states: